cosminadrianpopescu/azul/api.md

 Toggles the indicated pane full screen state.
 If the selected pane is not a float pane, nothing will happen.
 This function will not throw an error.

+#### cd

+**Parameters**:

+* new_cd The new directory location
+* p The pane for which to change the current directory [optional]

+Changes the current working directory of a pane (tab, split or float).
+If the pane is not specified, then the current working directory of the current pane is changed.

 ### Events

 Azul triggers some custom events (not `vim` events).
 Some of the events will